ZhengyuZhao/TransferAttackEval/README.md

-# Evaluating Transfer Adversarial Attacks
+# Revisiting Transferable Adversarial (Image) Examples

-This repository provides the code for our paper: [Towards Good Practices in Evaluating Transfer Adversarial Attacks](https://arxiv.org/abs/2211.09565).
-Zhengyu Zhao*, Hanwei Zhang*, Renjue Li*, Ronan Sicre, Laurent Amsaleg, Michael Backes.
+This repository provides the code for our paper: [Revisiting Transferable Adversarial Image Examples: Attack Categorization, Evaluation Guidelines, and New Insights](https://arxiv.org/abs/2310.11850).
+Zhengyu Zhao*, Hanwei Zhang*, Renjue Li*, Ronan Sicre, Laurent Amsaleg, Michael Backes, Qi Li, Chao Shen.

-Transfer adversarial attacks raise critical security concerns in real-world, black-box scenarios.
-However, the actual progress of this field is difficult to assess due to two common limitations in existing evaluations.
-First, different methods are often not systematically and fairly evaluated in a one-to-one comparison.
-Second, only transferability is evaluated but another key attack property, stealthiness, is largely overlooked.
-In this work, we design good practices to address these limitations, and we present the first comprehensive evaluation of transfer attacks, covering 23 representative attacks against 9 defenses on ImageNet.
-In particular, we propose to categorize existing attacks into five categories, which enables our systematic category-wise analyses.
-These analyses lead to new findings that even challenge existing knowledge and also help determine the optimal attack hyperparameters for our attack-wise comprehensive evaluation.
-We also pay particular attention to stealthiness, by adopting diverse imperceptibility metrics and looking into new, finer-grained characteristics.
-Overall, our new insights into transferability and stealthiness lead to actionable good practices for future evaluations.
+Transferable adversarial examples raise critical security concerns in real-world, black-box attack scenarios.
+However, in this work, we identify two main problems in common evaluation practices: (1) For attack transferability, lack of systematic, one-to-one attack comparison and fair hyperparameter settings.
+(2) For attack stealthiness, simply no comparisons.
+To address these problems, we establish new evaluation guidelines by (1) proposing a novel attack categorization strategy and conducting systematic and fair intra-category analyses on transferability, and (2) considering diverse imperceptibility metrics and finer-grained stealthiness characteristics from the perspective of attack traceback.
+To this end, we provide the first large-scale evaluation of transferable adversarial examples on ImageNet, involving 23 representative attacks against 9 representative defenses.
+Our evaluation leads to a number of new insights, including consensus-challenging ones: (1) Under a fair attack hyperparameter setting, one early attack method, DI, actually outperforms all the follow-up methods.
+(2) A state-of-the-art defense, DiffPure, actually gives a false sense of (white-box) security since it is indeed largely bypassed by our (black-box) transferable attacks.
+(3) Even when all attacks are bounded by the same Lp norm, they lead to dramatically different stealthiness performance, which negatively correlates with their transferability performance.
+Overall, our work demonstrates that existing problematic evaluations have indeed caused misleading conclusions and missing points, and as a result, hindered the assessment of the actual progress in this field.

-## Transfer Attack Categorization
+## Attack Categorization
 **Feel free to help add any missing papers through Issues or Pull requests!**

 ### Gradient Stabilization Attacks [[Our implementation]](https://github.com/ZhengyuZhao/TransferAttackEval/tree/main/attacks/gradient_stabilization_attacks.py)